ledrui/Behavioral-cloning-deep-learning/writeup_template.md

 ![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to get back on track by itself.
+These images show what a recovery looks like :

 ![alt text][image3]
 ![alt text][image4]